-Instead, Product Managers are empowered to truly take responsibility for that they were building in strong collaboration with design and development teams.
+Instead, Product Managers are empowered to honestly take responsibility for that they were building in active collaboration with design and development teams.

 Comparing the guidance provided to Product Managers for moving forward with the “time-quality-budget“ approach, it’s now more something like:

 Build the right feature for proven user needs with the leanest approach to generate a significant impact which is in line with pre-defined KPIs.

 This lens of looking at the success of a product manager is not only crucial for individual people managers but also the product manager herself.

 Don’t get caught up in “time-quality-budget” madness when it comes to reflecting your performance.
 Take a smarter approach looking at your work.

 Product Management Career Paths – Building Products vs. Building People

 At one point in time, every PM will arrive at the point at which she has finally gained enough professional experience at her current or past job to climb the corporate ladder.
 Promotions become a thing, and product management career paths need to be discussed.

 And thereby it’s not about leveling from which level, but about the act of leveling itself.

 While this may seem natural at first sight and was the de facto only way to gain recognition of a good performance, things have changed a bit in the past.